BlipOnNobodysRadar/AI-image-blind-elo-ranker/README.md

 ## Adding Images

 - Place your images in one of the subset directories inside the images directory (e.g., `images/placeholder subset/`).
+You can add any arbitrary folder to make more subsets.
 - Ensure the images are in `.jpg`, `.jpeg`, `.png`, `.webp`, or `.gif` format.
+- To extract metadata with loras, the image is expected to be a .png with metadata in the format outputted by auto1111's webui

 ## Deleting Images